Kara Del Toro Leaves Little To Imagination In Skimpy Top And Skintight Shorts

 American bombshell Kara Del Toro sent hearts racing on social media after she shared some new snapshots of herself on Friday, September 11.
 The beauty took to her Instagram account to share the four-photo slideshow with her 1.5 million followers, and it instantly became a hit with users.

-The 26-year-old Maxim model was photographed outdoors, seemingly in front of a white store-gate.
+The 26-year-old Maxim model was photographed outdoors, seemingly in front of a white ridged wall.
 Kara situated herself in the center of each frame as she switched between a number of sultry poses that displayed her from different angles.
-She emitted a sexy vibe as she pouted, propped one hip out, and directed her gaze into the camera’s lens in most of the images.
+She emitted a sexy vibe as she pouted, propped one hip out, and directed her gaze at the camera’s lens in most of the images.

-Her long, highlighted blond and brunette hair was pulled back into a bun.
-Kara’s killer curves seemed to stand out most in the slideshow, as she showcased her famous form in a revealing ensemble.
+Her long, highlighted hair was pulled back into a bun.
+Kara’s killer curves stood out, as she showcased her famous form in a revealing ensemble.

 The model rocked a white crop top that featured two straps that went over her shoulder and down her back.
 The skintight garment highlighted her assets while its plunging neckline revealed a view of cleavage.
 Her toned and slim core was also on display as the piece reached just below her chest.

 She paired the number with a pair of gray shorts that looked to be made out of a stretchy, soft material.
-The bottoms flaunted her curvy hips and pert booty, while their high-waisted design drew the eye to her midriff.
+The bottoms flaunted her hips, while their high-waisted design drew the eye to her midriff.

-She finished the look off with an over-sized black blazer, a pair of sunglasses, and a black Chanel handbag.
+She finished the look off with an oversized black blazer, a pair of sunglasses, and a black Chanel handbag.

-Kara accessorized the look with a thick chain, and a pair of earrings.
+Kara accessorized the look with a thick chain and a pair of earrings.

 In the post’s caption, the model shared a black heart emoji.
 She also revealed in the post that her top was designed by CULTNAKED.

-The series was met with a lot of support from fans, garnering more than 7,500 likes since going live just 45 minutes ago.
+The series was met with plenty of support from fans, garnering more than 7,500 likes since going live just 45 minutes ago.
 Dozens of followers took to the comments section to shower the internet sensation with compliments on her body, her good looks, and her outfit.

 “This fit on you babe,” one Instagram user commented.